 Redesigning and developing UMD website

 As the Lead UX Researcher & Designer, I developed a university-wide website to serve a minimum 50K user base.
 The original website didn’t meet the Web Content Accessibility Guidelines (66% accessibility score) and lacked visual appeal.
 I redesigned and developed it to be responsive across all platforms, cross-browser compatible, improved the accessibility score from 66% to 98%, and reduced the number of clicks needed to access the required information by 75%.
 I also led the project and had conducted extensive user research - qualitative and quantitative to identify user needs, content strategy and drive design decisions.
+Check out the new website.

 My Role: User Research, User Interface Design, Prototyping and Evaluation, Front-end Website Development